 For example, gluten-containing grains like wheat, barley, and rye also contain the FODMAP fructan, along with other dietary proteins and fibres.
 Since NCGS and IBS reactions can be quite similar, it can be hard to determine whether a study participant is reacting to gluten or fructans.

 This was the case in a double-blind crossover study completed in 2013.
-In this study, with 37 people who self-reported non-celiac gluten sensitivity followed a low FODMAP diet for two weeks.
+In this study, 37 people who self-reported non-celiac gluten sensitivity followed a low FODMAP diet for two weeks.
 Then they were randomly assigned to a high-gluten, low-gluten, or a control diet for one week.
 This was followed by a two week washout period.

 The participants then “crossed over” to a different group and followed either a high-gluten, low-gluten, or control diet for three days.